aiwolfdial/RandomTalkAgent/README.md

 ## News

 * We **delay the registration deadline to July 3rd(Mon) AoE**, because we found a bug in the python agent template code, which does not return FINISH in the end of a game, resulting not start continuing next game.
-We will update our bugfix version soon.
+We have updated our bugfix version in the other repository for Python agents.
 Please **secure your schedule from July 8th--11th** as much as possible, we plan to make the final match in these days.
 (2023/6/30)
 * Please **do not include newlines** and non-human-readable contents in your talk texts. **Any response such as a talk should end with a single newline (in Python agents)**.
 (2023/6/30)
 * The timeout is set to 5 minutes per talk request in the formal NL contest server!
 (2023/6/22)
 * The formal NL contest server is now ready!
 (2023/5/22)